Legio XI Claudia: Principate

 Afterwards, the XI was sent to the Balkans, where it seems to have stayed for a century or so.
-The location of its base is uncertain prior to 9 AD, when it is recorded at Burnum (Kistanje) on the coast with Legio VII Claudia, mostly involved in construction and development works such as roads.
+The location of its base is uncertain prior to 9 AD, when it is recorded at Burnum (Kistanje) involved in construction and development works such as roads.
 Vexillationes were stationed at Salona and Gardun as well.
 In 42 AD, Legio XI was still stationed at Burnum when the governor of Dalmatia, Scribonianus, revolted against Claudius.
 In response, Legio XI put down the rebellion and was awarded the title Claudia Pia Fidelis.
 Legio XI Claudia remained at Burnum until around 68 AD, at the time of the death of Nero.

 During the Year of the Four Emperors, Legio XI Claudia, alongside Legio VII Claudia and Legio XIIII Gemina, sided with Otho, who had executed Galba against Vitellius.
 They marched to the Battle of Bedriacum but arrived too late, and Vitellius ordered Legio XI Claudia to return to the Balkans without any punishment.
 Legio XI then sided with Vespasian and participated in the Second Battle of Bedriacum, which resulted in a victory for Vespasian and his accession as emperor.

 In 70 AD, Legio XI was part of the expeditionary force under Cerialis to put down the Batavian Revolt on the Rhine.
 They were then stationed at Vindonissa (Windisch) in 71 AD.
 There are reports of Legio XI fighting in on the Rhine in 73–74 AD and they participated in Domitian's war against the Chatti in 83 AD.
 It is believed to have been stationed in Mainz at the time.
 Later in 101, it was sent to Brigetio (Szony) in Pannonia.
 They participated in Trajan's Dacian Wars from 101 to 106 AD, commemorated with a column in Rome.

 Legio XI Claudia was then sent to Durostorum (Silistra) before 114 AD, when they are first attested at the site, and would remain headquartered there for at least the next three centuries.
 Soldiers of Legio XI Claudia were dispatched to occupy the Crimea, build the fortress at Drajna in Prahova, and to serve bureaucratic functions in Tomis.
 A vexillatio was sent to Judea in 132 under Hadrian to suppress the Bar Kokhba revolt; an inscription bearing the legion's name was found near Betar.
 In 193, Legio XI Claudia supported Septimus Severus and they fought against Pescennius Niger, besieging Byzantium, forcing their way through the Cilician gates, and fighting against his forces at the Battle of Issus.
 They also took part in Severus' Parthian campaign, in which they helped capture Ctesiphon in 198.